Mennauu/d3-oba-books-by-lang-year/README.md

 })
 ```

 *I also used the select form written by rlemon, which you can find here: [Is it possible to use a for loop in select in HTML and how?](https://stackoverflow.com/questions/12725265/is-it-possible-to-use-a-for-loop-in-select-in-html-and-how?answertab=votes#tab-top).
 I don't want to go into much detail about this.
-I didn't write it myself because I knew about the code that he had written because I used it before in a different project, and wanted to spend my scarce time on D3 related features.
+I didn't write it myself because I knew about the code that he had written because I used it before in a different project, and wanted to spent my scarce time on D3 related features.
 I'm not reinventing the wheel.
 The only adjustment I made is getting the results in reversed order.*

 ## D3 Features
 These are all the D3 features I used in this project.
 You can read about them on D3's Github: https://github.com/d3